dansand/ResChapter/content/numpy.md

 While you won't finish this chapter a fully-fledged Python programmer, we hope that you will get a sense of the 'flavour' of how Python works.
 Don't get too concerned about understanding _every_ piece of code that's written, but instead try to focus on how the programming approach to the __data science problem__ differs from a workflow you might develop using a spreadsheet or application (for instance Excel or SPSS).

 Necessarily, we will introduce some extraneous concepts and terms, that we don't have time to fully-develop or explore .
-We will provide links ot material to help you master these subjects later on.
+In the Summary section, we provide links to material to help you master these subjects later on.

 By the end of this chapter you will learn: